 Oh yea, and the outcome of Thunder Run?
 Simultaneously the best and worst 24 hours of my life! (with no exaggeration either direction).
 Since then, I have completed my first marathon and am hungry and excited for the Summer season, when I have a little less basketball and a lot more sunlight to run to my hearts content and enter the next round of crazy races.

 Dean Paulley – Publicity/Communication

 Bio to include

-All our coaches have recognised qualifications, Coach in Running Fitness for Viv and Leader in Running Fitness for Mark, Eddie, Baz and Nicole.
+All our coaches have recognised qualifications, Coach in Running Fitness for Viv and Leader in Running Fitness for Mark, Eddie, Baz, Nicole, Keith and Egbe.

 I’m a UK Athletics Coach in Running Fitness and lead OS Runners mixed ability training sessions which is open to runners of all abilities (after you can get round about 5k).